-A. System Identification Using Adaptive Filtering
+A. System Identification using Adaptive Filtering

 In order to formulate system identification problem, suppose having an unknown linear system that is required to be identified.
 This system may be an FIR or an IIR.
 In this work, FIR is used for modeling the unknown system using symbol N for filter order [3].
-By connecting the adaptive filter with this system in parallel, and exciting both of them using an input signal x(n), an error signal is calculated from the difference between adaptive filter's output and the output of the system.
+By connecting this system and the adaptive filter in parallel, and exciting both of them using an input signal x(n), an error signal is calculated from the difference between the output of the adaptive filter and the output of the unknown FIR system.
 This configuration is symbolized by the block diagram shown in Fig. 1.

 Thus the principle behind adaptive filtering algorithms used in system identification is to repeatedly update the adaptive filter's coefficients depending on the difference between the output of the adaptive filter and the unknown system output.
-This updating operation is done repeatedly, and eventually the values of the adaptive filter coefficients will be highly close to those of the unknown system, where minimizing the error signal is the target of iterations.
+This updating operation is done repeatedly and eventually, the values of the adaptive filter coefficients will be highly close to those of the unknown system, where minimizing the error value is the target of iterations.

 Figure 1.
-Block diagram of unknown system identification using adaptive filtering
+Block diagram of unknown system identification using adaptive filtering.